 Naturally, all the devices you'll be syncing to—USB drives, phones, and PCs—must have enough free storage space to hold a copy of your content folder (or folders, if you'll sync more than one).
 Most phones come with space to spare today, but bigger is better for content storage.

-When using this app, you'll first collect your content files in a folder (or folders) using your local file explorer or other tool, and copy it to your devices using this app.
+When using this app, you'll first collect your content files in a folder (or folders) using your local file explorer or other tool, and copy it to your devices with this app's COPY.
 Use subfolders to organize your content as desired; everything in your folder will be synced in full.

 After the initial copy, you'll make changes on one device at a time, and push them to other devices with this app whenever you wish.
 These change propagations (a.k.a. syncs) use your USB ports and removable drive, and vary by usage mode: